datatrails/datatrails-samples/archivist_samples/sample_scripts/c2pa/README.md

 export EVIL_C2_CLIENT_SECRET_FILENAME=”credentials/.evil_secret”
 ```

-In addition, this script utilizes RKVST Python3 SDK, located [here](https://github.com/rkvst/rkvst-python).
+In addition, this script utilizes the RKVST Python3 SDK, located [here](https://github.com/rkvst/rkvst-python).
 This is not a requirement as RKVST APIs are code agnostic.

 # Scenario